sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 ![image-20240604131029643](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240604131029643.png)

+The high-level steps to extract are as follows:

+1. **Ingest:** Convert the document (PDF, Microsoft document, or image) to text.

+2. **Classify**: Determine which configurations in the document type to use for running extractions, optionally using fingerprints.

+3. **Extract** Run the extractions:

+   1. Optionally validate each extraction using user-configured rules.
+   2. Score each extraction

+   3. Return the highest-scoring extraction.

+Let’s look at each step in detail:

 TODO: split this into a separate topic, just present the visual and a SHORT explanation in the overview??
 Like 1 sentence per step, and ask the sales team to review?

 1. **Ingest** - In this step, you upload document files to Sensible, and Sensible converts them to a standardized text representation in preparation for extracting structured data.
 Features include: